 Other problems affecting the bile ducts

-This condition involves inflammation of the bile ducts in the liver with increasing scarring.
-It begins with inflammation that blocks the flow of bile out of the liver.
-The bile becomes trapped in the liver cells causing inflammation.
+Primary biliary cirrhosis begins with inflammation that blocks the flow of bile out of the liver.
+The bile becomes trapped in liver cells and inflammation results.

-PSC is similar to PBC.
-The difference is that PSC affects the bile ducts outside the liver as well as those in the liver.
-The cause is unknown but is likely to be due to the immune system attacking the body.
+PSC is similar to primary biliary cirrhosis, except that it affects bile ducts outside and inside the liver.
+The cause is unknown but it likely results from the immune system attacking the body.

 Tumors of the bile duct and gallbladder

-Cancer of the bile ducts or gallbladder is rare.
-Being older or having PSC increases the risk of developing this cancer.
+Cancer of the bile duct or gallbladder is rare.
+Risk factors include older age and having PSC.

 Pancreatitis and pancreatic tumors

-Many pancreatic tumors can block the bile ducts through which the bile leaves the liver.
+Pancreatic tumors can block the ducts through which bile leaves the liver.

 Crohn's and other intestinal diseases: These can change the way that the body absorbs nutrients.